Glossary term

 Credit Limit and Credit Scores

-Can a Lender Change a Credit Limit?
+Can a Lender Change the Limit?

 Example of a Credit Limit